Africans in Turkey: Discrimination

-A common opinion held by the Turkish society is that racism against black people in Turkey is not a big issue because the country does not have a history of colonialism or segregation as in many Western countries.
+A common opinion held by the Turkish society is that racism against black people in Turkey is not a big issue because the country does not have a history of colonialism or segregation as in many European-majority countries.
 On the contrary, sociologists such as Doğuş Şimşek strongly reject this point of view, stressing that this misperception resulted from the fact that Africans in Turkey often live in the shadows and Afro-Turks, the historical black population of Turkey, are mostly confined to tiny communities in Western Turkey.

 It is reported that African immigrants in Turkey regularly face economic and social challenges, notably racism and opposition to immigration by locals.
 African immigrant women in Turkey stated that sexual abuse, especially by their employers is prevalent.
 An Ugandan woman reported that she and other African women are regularly being harassed on the streets since most of the people think that they are sex workers. Şimşek stated the experiences of African migrants are not well known in Turkey as it is not a debated issue in the society.

-Didier Drogba and Emmanuel Eboué, both of whom originate from the Ivory Coast and play association football for the Galatasaray, were subjected to racial insults from fans during a match against Fenerbahçe in 2013.
-The players were compared to monkeys and were reportedly pointed a banana at them.
+Didier Drogba and Emmanuel Eboué, both of whom originate from the Ivory Coast and played association football for the Galatasaray, were subjected to racial insults from fans during a match against Fenerbahçe in 2013.
+The players were compared to monkeys and reportedly had a banana pointed at them.